blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

-Notice how we are keeping the same `entityId` for this entity instance, but simply coercing the entity instance by selecting the fields of interest for the given type.
+Notice how we are keeping the same `entityId` for this entity instance, but simply coercing the entity instance by selecting the properties of interest for the given type.

 **An example of _compatible_, overlapping properties**: